skogsgren/skogsgren.github.io/assets/pages/about.md

 ## ... philosophy #

 What I tell myself is interesting to me and others after three beers and a regretted cigarette.

+## ... 日本語の勉強しますか？

+I have an unhealthy relationship with commiting to learning.
+I love to start cooking, peel that sweet potato & carrot, brown that onion, but when push comes to shove I don't have the energy to stand around the stove all day for Japanese curry.
+For now I have decided to keep the anxiety under control by watching some Cowboy Bebop now and again w/o subtitles.